Malassezia Pachydermatis (Fungal Infection of the Skin) in Dogs

 - Malassezia Pachydermatis (Fungal Infection of the Skin)

-The most common symptoms of a Malassezia infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. include skin redness, itching, and scaly skin.
-Affected dogs often scratch intensely, which can lead to further skin injuries and infections.
-The skin may develop a greasy or oily film and smell unpleasant.
+Common symptoms of a Malassezia infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. include skin redness, Itching, and flaky skin.
+Affected dogs often scratch intensely, which can lead to further skin injuries and Skin infections.
+The skin may develop a greasy or oily film and have an unpleasant odor.

 Ear infections are also common, with affected dogs often shaking their heads or scratching their ears.
-There may be an overproduction of earwax, which has a characteristic odor.
-In severe cases, the dog may become lethargic or show a loss of appetite.
+There may be excessive production of earwax, which has a characteristic odor.
+In severe cases, the dog may act lethargic or show loss of appetite.

 Another typical sign is hyperpigmentationHyperpigmentation is a skin condition in which certain areas of the skin become darker than the surrounding skin.
 This can be caused by an overproduction of melanin, sun exposure, inflammatory conditions, or other factors. of the skin, which often appears in the areas affected by the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 The skin may also appear thickened, a condition known as lichenification.